kddnewton/kddnewton.github.io/_posts/2022-12-20-advent-of-yarv-part-20.md

 0011 leave                                                            (   3)
 ```

 This is the same example as above with the addition of the `ensure` clause.
-The catch table has a `rescue` entry that applies to the `putself` instruction up to the `nop` instruction.
+The catch table has a `rescue` entry that applies to the `putself` instruction at offset 0 up to the `nop` instruction at offset 6.
 When an exception is caught it will execute the nested instruction sequence.
 That instruction sequence will check if the exception is a `StandardError` and if so, push `false` onto the stack and return.
 Otherwise, it will rethrow the exception.

 ### `retry`